 Year 1 phonic screening check

 50% passed the check (2 of 4 children)

 Year 2 SAT’s.
 Children achieving EXS or above.

 Mathematics 100% children achieved EXS

 Mathematics 50% children achieved GDS

 Combined R,W,M 88% children achieved EXS

 See appendix 1 Evaluation and impact report.

-This increase in grant will enable school to support socially disadvantaged children in additional ways to help them reach their full potential.
-The priorities for the academic year 2016 - 2017 will be focussed on ‘narrowing the gap’ for those pupils not on track to achieve end of year expectations in reading, writing and mathematics and ensuring that all children (including Pupil Premium children) make at least good progress from their individual starting points.
+This will enable school to support socially disadvantaged children in additional ways to help them reach their full potential.
+The priorities for the academic year 2017- 2018 will be focussed on ‘diminishing the difference’ for those pupils not on track to achieve end of year expectations in reading, writing and mathematics and ensuring that all children (including Pupil Premium children) make at least good progress from their individual starting points.
 The grant will be used to provide, for example:

 - Additional one to one tuition to support learning